Pensions in France: Mandatory occupational pension provision

 The schemes pay out based on a points system.
 The schemes are managed so that they are non-loss making.
-Surpluses are invested in the financial markets and are maintained as a reserve fund.
+Surpluses are invested and are maintained as a reserve fund.
 This reserve fund amounts to approximately €50 billion in 2010.
 Both Arrco and Agirc are state administered pensions but managed by a private provider.
 As such they may affect pensions in other countries.
 For example, pension payments from both Agirc and Arrco must be declared in New Zealand and are abated from the New Zealand "superannuation" provided by the New Zealand Government.
 They would also have to be declared in Australia, as income or an overseas pension, but would affect Australian super or pension entitlements.

 Voluntary private provision

 Collective plans

 The collective retirement savings plans (plan d'épargne pour la retraite collectif) were introduced by François Fillon in 2006.
 They are company plans that enable employees to get tax credits when they contribute to these funds.

 Employee contributions are strictly regulated.
 The following is a list of the sources of funds that may be used to contribute tax-free to these funds: